2022 Moldovan energy crisis: Cause

+Alternative energy sources

+Following this, the Romanian state-owned company Hidroelectrica signed a contract with Moldovan state-owned Energocom company for the delivery of electricity to Moldova at prices considerably lower than the spot market price in Romania.
+For this to take place, changes in Romanian legislation were required.
+This is believed to have increased support among Moldovan society for a potential unification of Moldova and Romania.

 On 10 November, during a visit by the President of the European Commission Ursula von der Leyen to Moldova, a 250 million-euro financial package from the European Union (EU) was announced to help Moldova deal with its energy crisis.
 Of these, 100 million would be grants, other 100 million would be loans and another 50 million would be destined to help Moldova's most vulnerable citizens.

-A few times parts of Moldova were in blackout due to Russian shelling of critical infrastructure of Ukraine.

 On 16 February 2023, following the restructuring of the Ministry of Infrastructure and Regional Development during the establishment of the Recean Cabinet, the Ministry of Energy of Moldova was created, with Victor Parlicov as energy minister.

+Between December 2022 and March 2023, Energocom provided all gas needed by Moldova.
+The transport of gas from the European market to overcome the energy crisis was possible through the Iași–Chișinău pipeline.